 To be eligible, you must have earned at least 45 credits toward a bachelor's degree, with an overall grade-point average of 3.5 or higher.
-At least 30 credits must have been earned at UMUC and must include 12 credits of English beyond ENGL 101 and 6 upper-level credits.
-Students must also have earned a GPA of 3.6 in English coursework at UMUC.
+At least 30 credits must have been earned at UMGC and must include 12 credits of English beyond ENGL 101 and 6 upper-level credits.
+Students must also have earned a GPA of 3.6 in English coursework at UMGC.

 UMGC Power Speakers